Looking to do it yourself? Great! We are here to help you understand how to self publish a book.

 Experienced copy editors and proofreaders tend to be generalists, and can work with most fiction genres or nonfiction topics.
 Copy editors and proofreaders question everything and flag issues for the writer to review.
 If you need developmental editing or nonfiction book editing for a specific topic, you should consider specialized book editors.

 If you’re writing a crime novel, you can enlist the help of a criminal attorney who also writes and edits books.
 They’re out there.
-One of them is Karin Graham, who’s a member of the Book Editing Associates Network.
+One of them is Karin Cather, who’s a member of the Book Editing Associates Network.
 She can also review your CSI procedures and your martial arts scenes for accuracy.
 Science fiction and fantasy, Christian, and children’s books are examples of other genres that need book editors experienced in those genres and markets.

 This page lists other book editors by topic and genre.